 well as low power consumption, simplicity, and economy!

-Overall, it is a quick, inexpensive way to implement
+Overall, it is a basic, inexpensive way to explore

-the concept of direction finding, and provides something
+the concept of electronic direction finding, and provides something

 relatively compact to keep readily available for locating

-The coax downlead is connected to an FM receiver and detects
+The 50-Ohm coax downlead (not supplied) is connected to an FM receiver and detects

 the carrier regardless of whether the transmission mode is AM or FM.

 The unit is switched on (UP) and rotated for a null in the audio tone

 that it ADDS to the audio coming out the receiver.

 The signal direction is perpendicular to the